WOOD FURNITURE, CLEANING FURNITURE

 Other than the appropriate cleaners, some basic tools make cleaning wood trim easier and more efficient.
 A microfiber dusting cloth works great to attract dust that develops in between heavier cleaning.
 A pole with a dusting attachment aids in reaching crown molding and other hard-to-reach wood trim for regular maintenance.
-You'll need a bucket, Soft Wipes and a step ladder for more thorough cleaning.
+You'll need a bucket and a step ladder for more thorough cleaning.
 If your trim has carved detailing, you'll need a small brush to navigate the texture.
 You can use a toothbrush or other small, soft-bristled scrub brush.

 HOW TO CLEAN IT